How To Help A Victim Of Domestic Violence

 - it has become the most common reason for homelessness in the UK.

 Besides, almost 400 people commit suicide each year due to domestic violence.
 This includes people who have attended hospital for domestic abuse injuries in the last six months, nearly one-third of these people visit the hospital on the day they go on to commit suicide, sadly.

 There are several ways to help someone you care about through domestic violence.
 Some of the techniques are:

->

-> - A sufferer of domestic violence needs to have a safety plan.
+- A sufferer of domestic abuse needs to have a safety plan.
 Helping them form a safety plan could be useful in violent situations.

-> - Extending help and support in any way possible, specific to individual needs, is another way of helping people suffering from domestic violence.
+- Extending help and support in any way possible, specific to individual needs, is another way of helping people suffering from abuse.

-> - The feelings of domestic violence victims should always be validated and not frowned upon.
+- The feelings of domestic violence victims should always be validated and not frowned upon.

 - It goes without saying that you should always give the benefit of the doubt and believe the victim of domestic violence so they can open up more.

 - It is essential to learn warning signs of domestic abuse; they could be signs of physical abuse or emotional hurt.